The Role of the Youth Engagement Team Initiatives (YETIs)

 |Key Partnerships ♦ Engaging Youth ♦ YETI Reports ♦ Back to Main Table of Contents|

-A vital elements to an effective YETI are having the right partners to the table.
+The most vital element of an effective YETI is having the right partners to the table.
+Collaborators are key to creating a community plan to end youth homelessness.
 Members should include:

 - Youth and Young Adults Service Providers